RutgerStessens/APIdev_Project_RS/README.md

-# Music Library API Documentation
+# My Music Library API Documentation

-Welcome to the documentation for the **Music Library API**.
-This API allows you to manage information about music artists, albums, and songs.
-You can interact with the API using HTTP requests.
+Welcome to the documentation for **My Music Library API**.
+This API allows me to manage information about music genres, artists, albums, and songs.
+I can interact with the API using HTTP requests.

 ## Table of Contents